sarahkfriday/risc-website-astrogon/src/content/home/-index.md

 ---
-image: "@assets/astrogon-star.svg"
-imageAlt: Astrogon logo
-title: Astrogon
+title: RISc Lab - Dartmouth
 content: A rapidly-customizable template for a blog, documentation, and more.
 button:
   label: See the Code